treweathers/Java_Developer/Course_2/Course_2.2.md

         This usually means you’ll need an if for the base case, and then inside the recursive part, another condition to decide whether to count the digit or not.
 Want a hint on how to structure that?

 #### Practice #3
+Review this code carefully.
+There's a subtle space anomaly causing an incorrect number of digits to be counted in our cosmic integer.
+Find and fix the glitch so we can accurately track the stars again!

+class Solution {
+  static int countDigits(int num) {
+    if(num < 10) {
+      return 1;
+    } else {
+      return 1 + countDigits(num / 10); // Recursive execution to count remaining digits
+    }
+  }

+  public static void main(String args[]) {
+    System.out.println(countDigits(9876));
+  }
+}

+###### Questions I asked Cosmo:
+* Should I be editing the if block?
+        Great question!
+Yes, the if block is important here.

+        Ask yourself: for a single-digit number, how many digits should be counted?
+What should the function return in that case?

+        Try adjusting the return value in the if block to match the correct count for a single-digit number.

 #### Practice #4